salesforce/botsim/latest/_sources/deep_dive.rst.txt

     aggregated_report_path = path + "aggregated_report.json"
     dump_json_to_file(aggregated_report_path, report)

-The data in the aggregated report is used to support the dashboard visualisation:
+The information of the aggregated report is used to support the bot health dashboard visualisation:

-- ``dataset_info`` contains the data distribution for each intent
+- ``dataset_info`` contains the data distribution for each intent in terms of number of simulation episodes.
 - ``overall_performance`` contains the performance metrics such as NLU performance in terms of intent and NER accuracies, task-completion rates
 - ``intent_reports`` contains the bot health report for each dialog, including